Havana - Things to Do in Havana in March

 What to Pack

-Light cardigan or long sleeves - evening temperatures drop to 19°C (67°F) and ocean breezes along the malecón can feel cool
+Light sweater or long-sleeve shirt for evening - temperatures drop to 19°C (67°F) after sunset and ocean breezes along the Malecón make it feel cooler, especially in open-air restaurants and classic cars

 Insider Knowledge